-Tmall, Taobao and JD are the giants of the e-commerce.
+Tmall, Taobao, and JD are the giants of e-commerce.
 They are the bigger platforms and also the bests in terms of quality and safety.
-Thus they are good for selling on Tmall or JD, because Chinese people only trust reliable platforms with quality.
+Thus they are good for selling on Tmall or JD because Chinese people only trust reliable platforms with quality.

-In additional, WeChat is also the good platform for the e-store.
-Due to its huge registered users, whether establishing your own mini-program or sharing some information about your business through the official WeChat account people can subscribe or WeChat group.
+In addition, WeChat is also a good platform for the e-store.
+Due to its huge number of registered users, whether establishing your own mini-program or sharing some information about your business through the official WeChat account people can subscribe to or WeChat group.

 Be visible on Baidu

 It should be visible on Baidu for these luxury brands, especially for these which haven’t done much marketing in China.
-75% of research in China are on Baidu.
+75% of research in China is on Baidu.
 You need to have a good ranking on Baidu to be visible.
-Chinese consumers will only buy brands wich have a good ranking on Baidu.
+Chinese consumers will only buy brands that have a good ranking on Baidu.

-SEO is extremely efficient but ask more work.
-It require uou to create good content,sharable, using keywords in order to increase your presence on the web for search engines.
+SEO is extremely efficient but asks for more work.
+It requires you to create good content, shareable, using keywords in order to increase your presence on the web for search engines.

 Promote on Chinese Social media platforms

-As Chinese people cannot leave without social media nowadays, advertising on the various Chinese social media platforms is very effective.
-Among these major platforms, we have WeChat, which is now the platform by excellence of many companies.
+As Chinese people cannot leave without social media nowadays, advertising on various Chinese social media platforms is very effective.
+Among these major platforms, we have WeChat, which is now the platform of excellence for many companies.
 With around 889 million registered users in December 2016, Wechat has become a powerful tool for businesses around the world.
 It is widely used especially among Chinese youth, who are most likely to travel.

 Collaborate with influencers

 Giorgio Armani is an Italian Luxury fashion label.
 Well-known today for his clean, tailored lines, Giorgio Armani Beauty is designed with elegance and sophistication in mind.
-Makeup and skin care are created from the finest materials.GMA worked with Giorgio Armani and helped it for its e-reputation in China.
+Makeup and skincare are created from the finest materials.GMA worked with Giorgio Armani and helped it with its e-reputation in China.

-Because we know e-reputation is essential for all of luxury brands to be successful, our mission for it mainly focused on gain more and more e-reputation in China through our tactful and efficient methods.
+Because we know e-reputation is essential for all luxury brands to be successful, our mission for it mainly focused on gaining more and more e-reputation in China through our tactful and efficient methods.